The B2B Marketer’s Guide to GDPR Compliance

 When it comes to data handling and building mailing lists, the GDPR certainly presents some challenges.
 But there are also opportunities to differentiate yourself and your company.

 It doesn’t take long for data to become cloudy and poor quality, and few companies spend enough time on database maintenance.
 Poor quality data reduces ROI and makes it difficult to gain meaningful insights from campaigns.
 92% of marketers may see better management of their data as a priority, but only 8% have achieved it effectively so far.
-The GDPR forces marketers to review their data, but those who go the extra mile will be able to use this as a jump-start toward data-driven, truly personalised communications.
+The GDPR forces B2B marketers to review their data, but those who go the extra mile will be able to use this as a jump-start toward data-driven, truly personalized communications.

 Requiring mailing lists to re-subscribe will inevitably reduce their size, but it will increase their quality.
 Those that have opted to remain clearly want to be there and as long as your messages stay on-point, you can build trust and loyalty.